Mathématique: Chapter 52

 “Colonel,” Nerus called.
 “Colonel, surely you can be prevailed upon to—”

-“No talking,” Greer snapped.
+“No talking,” Greer said, full of simmering threat.

 “No talking,” Nerus thundered.
 “No talking?
 Do you have any notion of my importance, little warrior?”

 “We get it,” Young said.
-“Thanks, buddy.”
+“Thanks, bud.”

 “Get lost, creep,” James said.